1inch Reaches Market Capitalization of $679.44 Million (1INCH)

-1inch (1INCH) traded flat against the U.S. dollar during the 1-day period ending at 13:00 PM Eastern on July 19th.
-During the last week, 1inch has traded flat against the U.S. dollar.
-1inch has a market capitalization of $679.44 million and approximately $451.09 million worth of 1inch was traded on exchanges in the last 24 hours.
-One 1inch coin can now be purchased for approximately $3.77 or 0.00005887 BTC on major exchanges.
+1inch (1INCH) traded flat against the U.S. dollar during the 1 day period ending at 20:00 PM Eastern on July 21st.
+Over the last week, 1inch has traded flat against the U.S. dollar.
+One 1inch coin can now be bought for approximately $3.77 or 0.00005887 BTC on major exchanges.
+1inch has a total market capitalization of $679.44 million and approximately $451.09 million worth of 1inch was traded on exchanges in the last day.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.